How Minnesota House Republicans ended the DFL’s state government trifecta

 “We asked questions of voters in different ways, as to not lead them into a particular opinion or answer, and every single time, the economy was the top issue,” Leiviska said.

 House Republicans had their best fundraising year ever.
-The HRCC said it raised more than $3 million this year, as of Election Day.
+The HRCC said it raised more than $3 million, as of Election Day.
 It focused its spending on a tighter list of competitive races than it did during the 2022 midterms, when Republicans failed to flip the House.

-That year, the HRCC spent in a total of 32 House races and dedicated just under 60% of its money to its top 10 targets.
-The HRCC spent in only 21 House races this year, putting 71% of its money toward its top 10 races.
+That year, the committee spent in 32 House races and dedicated just under 60% of its money to its top 10 targets.
+This year, it spent in only 21 races, putting 71% of its money toward its top 10.

 Across those 21 races, GOP House candidates outperformed Trump by an average of about 3.2 percentage points, according to the HRCC.
 Republicans won six of their top 10 targeted House races.